ha1tch/queryfy/README.md

 # Queryfy

-Validate, Query, and Transform dynamic data in Go
+Validate and Query dynamic data in Go

 Queryfy is a Go package for working with map-based data structures.
-It provides schema validation, querying capabilities, and type safety for scenarios involving dynamic data like JSON APIs and configuration files.
+It provides schema validation and querying capabilities for scenarios involving dynamic data like JSON APIs and configuration files.

 ## Features

-- Schema validation with strict or loose modes
+- **Schema validation** with strict or loose modes
-- Query nested data structures using simple expressions
+- **Query nested data** using dot notation and array indexing
-- Type checking before marshal/unmarshal operations
+- **Type safety** with validation-time type checking
-- Clear error messages with path information
+- **Clear error messages** with exact field paths
-- Flexible validation modes for different use cases
+- **Composable schemas** with AND/OR/NOT logic
+- **Fluent builder API** for intuitive schema definitions

+## Why Queryfy?

 Existing Go solutions address only parts of the dynamic data problem.
-Libraries like `go-playground/validator` excel at struct validation but don't handle map[string]interface{} well. `gojsonschema` provides JSON Schema validation for maps but lacks querying capabilities and requires verbose schema definitions. `tidwall/gjson` offers excellent querying but no validation. `mapstructure` handles type conversion but doesn't validate schemas.
-Queryfy combines all three needs—validation, querying, and schema definition—in a single, cohesive package designed specifically for Go's map-based dynamic data, with a fluent API that feels natural to Go developers.
+Libraries like `go-playground/validator` excel at struct validation but don't handle `map[string]interface{}` well. `gojsonschema` provides JSON Schema validation but lacks querying capabilities and requires verbose schema definitions. `tidwall/gjson` offers excellent querying but no validation.
+Queryfy combines validation and querying in a single, cohesive package designed specifically for Go's map-based dynamic data.

 ## Installation